 - Students are responsible to ensure that they meet the attendance requirements as set out this handbook.
-Students are expected to attend all published classes for each module, and they must achieve a minimum of 70% attendance in each taught module. - Students who fall below the minimum University requirement may be deemed to be failing to progress.
-Failures to fully participate are permissible only for personal mitigating reasons. - Students are responsible for making these known to the University through the Mitigating Circumstances procedures. - Students are expected to be particularly aware of the necessity to attend and participate fully in any group work activities. - The University is obliged to inform Dubai International Academic City if attendance falls below this requirement which will result in withdrawal of the Student Residence Visa. - Exceptionally a Programme Examination Board may offer a student the opportunity to retake a module without attendance. - The University does not accept routine medical or dental appointments, family medical or Dental appointments, business matters, overseas travel, death of non-immediate family members or travel delays as appropriate reasons for non-attendance. - For students on the PGDE programme, non-attendance during school placement attracts the same penalties as non-attendance for taught course modules. - Students may not leave class or arrive late for class in order to pray.
-In common with other UAE higher education institutions, prayers should be offered at the next available point in the timetable. - Where a student notifies the University in advance (minimum one week prior to the class to be missed) that they will be unable to attend, the register will be annotated as 'AA' (agreed absence). - Students will only be allowed one agreed absence for one week in each term. - Where the student is called away on an emergency (such as the death of an immediate family member or emergency hospital treatment), the student should make sure that the University is informed as soon as possible.
+Students are expected to attend all published classes for each module, and they must achieve a minimum of 100% attendance in each taught module. - Students who faces mitigating circumstances such as, but not limited to, sickness, accidents, being called for UAE national services, untimely death of family members can be allowed absence of up to 30%. - Students who fall below the minimum University requirement may be deemed to be failing to progress.
+Failures to fully participate are permissible only for personal mitigating reasons. - Students are expected to be particularly aware of the necessity to attend and participate fully in any group work activities. - The University is obliged to inform Dubai International Academic City if attendance falls below this requirement which will result in withdrawal of the Student Residence Visa. - The University does not accept routine medical or dental appointments, family medical or Dental appointments, business matters, overseas travel, death of non-immediate family members or travel delays as appropriate reasons for non-attendance. - For students on the PGDE programme, non-attendance during school placement attracts the same penalties as non-attendance for taught course modules. - Students may not leave class or arrive late for class in order to pray.
+In common with other UAE higher education institutions, prayers should be offered at the next available point in the timetable. - Where a student notifies the University in advance (minimum one week prior to the class to be missed) that they will be unable to attend, the register will be annotated as 'AA' (agreed absence). - Where the student is called away on an emergency (such as the death of an immediate family member or emergency hospital treatment), the student should make sure that the University is informed as soon as possible.
 Where medical treatment is involved, a medical certificate will be required. - Where the student is involved in a personal health matter which necessitates absence from the programme, an original medical certificate will be required from the attending doctor.
-The University reserves the right to validate the certificate with the medical authorities.
+The University reserves the right to validate the certificate with the medical authorities. - All cases where the student has failed to meet the 70% attendance requirement will result in failing the module.